7hekaka/newcytosim/doc/main/faq.md

 <summary>
 **Can I make fibers severed when they are locally stretched with the tensile stress above a critical one?**
 </summary>
-There is not equivalent function for the ’severKinks()’ above, but that is feasible, using
+There is not equivalent function for the `severKinks()` above, but that is feasible, using

 	real RigidFiber::tension(unsigned p) const